eclipse-ibeji/freyja/cloud_connectors/azure/digital_twins_connector/README.md

 1. Follow the *Open instance in Azure Digital Twins Explorer* section under [Set up Azure Digital Twins](https://learn.microsoft.com/en-us/azure/digital-twins/quickstart-azure-digital-twins-explorer#set-up-azure-digital-twins) to get the Azure Digital Twin URL of your Azure Digital Twin instance.

-1. After [building](#build) the MQTT Connector, you should see an `adt_instance_config.json` file in your `src/core/bin/Debug/net6.0/config`.
-If you don't see the `adt_instance_config.json` file in `src/core/bin/Debug/net6.0/config`, you can create one manually by copying the `src/core/adt_instance_config.json` file and pasting it into `src/core/bin/Debug/net6.0/config`.
+1. After [building](#build) the Digital Twins Connector, you should see an `adt_instance_config.json` file in your `src/core/bin/Debug/net6.0/config` directory.
+If you do not see the `adt_instance_config.json` file in `src/core/bin/Debug/net6.0/config`, you can create one manually by copying the `src/core/adt_instance_config.json` file and pasting it into the `src/core/bin/Debug/net6.0/config` directory.

-1. Replace the `AzureDigitalTwinsInstanceUrl` field in `src/core/bin/net6.0/config/adt_instance_config.json` with the URL to your Azure Digital Twin instance that you've obtained in step 2.
+1. Replace the `AzureDigitalTwinsInstanceUrl` field in `src/core/bin/net6.0/config/adt_instance_config.json` with the URL to your Azure Digital Twin instance that you have obtained in step 2.

 1. Ensure that you have [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed.